In this post, we’ll show you how to:

 Choose collections to compare

-Simply drag the source database on top of the target database, and voilà!
-All collections with the same name in the source and target databases are automatically selected for comparison (highlighted in yellow in the screenshot below).
+Simply drag the source collection on top of the target collection.
+All collections with the same name in the source and target databases are automatically selected for comparison.

 Of course, it’s not mandatory that collections need to have the same name.
-For example, if you need to compare the source collection current_customers with the target collection existing_customers, simply drag current_customers on top of existing_customers and it will be added to the comparison (highlighted in purple).
+For example, if you need to compare the source collection current_customers with the target collection existing_customers, simply drag current_customers on top of existing_customers and it will be added to the comparison.

-If you want to remove a particular pair of collections from the selection, simply right click it and choose Remove from comparison list.
-Alternatively, click the Remove button on the right of the comparison table.
+If you want to remove a particular pair of collections from the selection, simply right-click it and choose Remove from comparison list.
+Alternatively, click the Remove button in the Comparison overview section.

 Configure your data comparison